What could be a sustainable way to use a sprouted sweet potato other than discarding them? Well, grow sweet potatoes indoors!

 Sweet Potato Varieties to Grow Indoors

-You can find over 6,000 different varieties of sweet potatoes, but not all of them are ideal for growing indoors.
+You can find over 6,000 varieties of sweet potatoes, but not all are ideal for growing indoors.

 Here is the list of five sweet potato varieties best for growing indoors.

 Jewel is considered the Queen of sweet potatoes because it is used in many recipes.
 The flavor enhances, especially when baked to perfection.

 These tubers are short and sweet compared to other varieties; thus, perfect for growing indoors.

-Expect to be highly rewarded if you can wait longer because it may take well over 120 days to mature.
+You can expect to be highly rewarded if you wait longer because it may take over 120 days to mature.

 3. Bush Porto Rico

-Also known as “Bunch,” this vineless tuber gives big yields and tastes old-fashioned delicious.
+Also known as “Bunch,” this vineless tuber gives big yields, and many feel the tastes resembling yams and pumpkins.

-It is perfect for growing indoors because of its compact size.
+The compact size of these sweet potatoes can conveniently grow indoors.
 However, it may take well over 110 days to mature.

-Popularly known as “Baby Bakers,” this variety reaches maturity in about 90 days and is best for short-season areas!
+Popularly known as “Baby Baers,” this variety reaches maturity in about 90 days and is best for short-season areas.

 This orange-fleshed tuber is mainly eaten either roasted or mashed.

-Let’s look at a quick summary of the favorable conditions required to grow sweet potato indoors.
+Let’s look at a quick summary of the good conditions required to grow sweet potatoes indoors.